evan-rf/etachov.github.io/_posts/2018-01-28-nyt-link-network.md

 ![](/images/2018-01-28-citation_frequency.png)

-Finally, Nicholas Kristoff's subnetwork is the most distinct.
+Finally, Nicholas Kristof's subnetwork is the most distinct.
 Of the sites he linked to only 16% were also linked to by another columnist.
 Conversely, Roger Cohen's subnetwork is the most embedded in the graph; 71% of his linked sites were also linked to by other columnists.

 ![](/images/2018-01-28-nyt-graph-4-distinct.gif)

+For all of these results keep in mind that we're dealing with a limited and time-bound sample of articles.
+When I get a bit more time, I'm planning to collect a year's worth of links.
 More to come!